Steve973/maven-automatic-git-hook/README.md

 ***************************************************************
 ```

-Subsequent runs will look slighty different, but these messages let you know that the
+Subsequent runs will look slightly different, but these messages let you know that the
 script is, indeed, installing the git hook, as promised.

 Using either maven, or gradle, will create the symlink that ensures that the pre-commit hook